unomena/restlet-sites/modules/com.restlet/tech-doc/restlet-framework/guide/2.2/05_appendices/02_faq.md

     ClientResource resource = new ClientResource("http://localhost:8182/<resource>");
     resource.setNext(client);

-# How do I implement the traditional MVC pattern?
+# <a name="how-do-i-implement-the-traditional-mvc-pattern"></a>How do I implement the traditional MVC pattern?

 There is only a rough correspondence between the [MVC pattern](http://en.wikipedia.org/wiki/Model-view-controller) and the Restlet framework; some [debate](http://n2.nabble.com/Restlet-MVC-tp1560691p1561792.html) exists as to whether it should be employed at all.
 For those who wish to follow the MVC pattern with Restlet, here is the basic proposition: